 Prior to the pandemic, there was an expectation in transportation and other industries that virtual private networks (VPN) would allow for remote network access.
-But the unprecedented number of workplaces that were closed forced innumerable companies to turn to the internet as a service to provide that secure access to company networks and data.
+But the unprecedented number of workplaces that were closed forced innumerable companies to turn to the internet as a service to provide secure access to company networks and data.

 Infrastructure-as-a-Service (IaaS) emerged fewer than ten years ago and provides secure access from any location that can access the Internet.
-The worst health emergency in decades will likely accelerate adoption of IaaS, even further than the November 2019 forecast from research firm Gartner Inc.
+The worst health emergency in decades will likely accelerate the adoption of IaaS, even further than the November 2019 forecast from research firm Gartner Inc.

-While VPNs may have been the connection of choice in the past, newer connectivity models using web based solutions such as IaaS offer greater security, stability and availability.
-This recent trend was demonstrated as more workers logged in to corporate networks from home using VPNs, and was then backed again when the US Department. of Homeland Security (DHS) indicated cyberattackers were exploiting more vulnerabilities.
+While VPNs may have been the connection of choice in the past, newer connectivity models using web-based solutions such as IaaS offer greater security, stability and availability.
+This recent trend was demonstrated as more workers logged in to corporate networks from home using VPNs, and was then backed again when the US Department of Homeland Security (DHS) indicated cyberattackers were exploiting more vulnerabilities.
 Since VPNs are used 24/7, continual use makes them less likely to be updated with software patches because security updates would require disrupting employees’ access.
 While managed services teams often complete these activities for hosted customers requiring VPN access, on-prem customers are responsible to keep their systems current and up to industry standards.
 IaaS takes the process one step further by eliminating VPN requirements entirely.